phalcon-orphanage/docs/docs/en/environments-docker.md

 docker pull phalconphp/php-apache:ubuntu-16.04
 ```

-For Linux/MacOS users, you can use `make` to perform the task:
+Linux/MacOS users can use `make` to perform the task:

 ```bash
 make pull